 Usually made of a tempered glass, a transparent floor is often used as a tourist attraction.

-Thrill included: Well-known tourist attractions include the 1100-metre-high skywalk over the Grand Canyon, the 478-metre observation deck of the Lotte World Tower in South Korea and the currently longest glass suspension bridge in Hebei Province with a total length of 488 metres.
+Thrill included: Well-known tourist attractions include the 1100-meter-high skywalk over the Grand Canyon, the 478-meter observation deck of the Lotte World Tower in South Korea and the currently longest glass suspension bridge in Hebei Province with a total length of 488 meters.

 However, walkable glass is also becoming increasingly popular in the public or commercial sector, and walkable glass is also finding its way into private homes more and more frequently, e.g. as walkable glass on balconies, terraces or stairs.